First published in Beers of the World December 2008

 Regular readers will already know that not all French beer comes from multinational-owned Alsatian fizz factories, but even if you’ve encountered the odd bière de garde or Breton brew, you probably have little idea of the scope and breadth of French craft brewing.
 Overshadowed by the country’s behemoth of a wine industry, many brewers – in common with other producers in a country hugely proud of its regional food and drink – don’t aspire beyond making an excellent product for local sale.

-And then there’s the fact that Paris, while a great place to buy fine cheese, wine, baked goods, and much else besides, still does an abysmal job of showcasing French beer, with the few self-proclaimed specialist beer pubs majoring on well-known Belgian imports at staggeringly inflated prices.
+And then there’s the fact that Paris, while a great place to buy fine cheese, wine, baked goods, chocolate and much else besides, still does an abysmal job of showcasing French beer, with the few self-proclaimed specialist beer pubs majoring on well-known Belgian imports at staggeringly inflated prices.

 Be thankful, then, for the Cave à bulles, the one unmissable place for the amateur des bières passing through gai Paris.
 Owner Simon Thillou is a former building trade journalist who travelled all over the country in the course of his work, discovering great beers from tiny producers and wishing they were on sale in his native city.
 He finally opened his cave on 8 July 2006, quite unintentionally on the feast day of patron saint of brewers St Arnold.